splatterdodge98/spotify.py/README.md

     4. discNum: Integer.
 The disc on which the track is on (usually 1, may be more if an album contains >1 disc).
     5. durationMs: Integer.
 The langth of the track in milliseconds.
     6. explicit: Boolean.
 Returns true if the track is known to contain explicit lyrics, false otherwise.
-    7. externalIds: 2-String Dictionary. (?
-POR FAVOR AYUDAME)
+    7. externalIds: A reference to the ExternalID Object, which contaiins all of the IDs for the associated Track.
     8. externalUrls: 2-String Dictionary.
 URLs for the track, with the key being the 'location' (eg: Spotify/ITunes/etc.) and the actual url being the value. ({location:url})
     9. href: String.
 A URL linking to the Web API's Spotify information about the Track.
     10. trackId: String.
 The Spotify ID for the Track.
     11. isPlayable: Boolean.
 Returns true if the Track is playable in the user's current market, false otherwise.
     12. linkedFrom: Sting.
 A URL linking to another version of the track that was unavailable in the user's current market.
-    13. restrictions: 3-String Dictionary.
+    13. restrictions: 2-String Dictionary.
 Contains the restriction for the 'linkedFrom' track and their reasoning for each market.
-Original Key is the restrictions, inner key is the reason, and value is the market itself. ({"restrictions" : {"reason" : "market"}})
+Key is the reason, and value is the market itself. ({"reason" : "market"})
     14. name: String.
 The name of the Track.
     15. popularity: Integer.
 A value ranging from 0-100, with a higher value being a higher overall popularity, which is calulated by Spotify.
     16. previewUrl: String.
 A URL linking to a 30-second preview of the track.
 Can potentially be None.